alirezaostovar/codeoffloading/README.md

 Each benchmark has two versions, one for client and the other for server.
 The server version of each project is located in a directory with _Server postfix.
 For running the server version, the project must be opened and compiled in a development environment, preferably Eclipse.

 Then the produced apk file must be placed next to the configured rund file above.
-Then this apk can be run on android VM using following fixed command:
+This apk can be run on android VM using following fixed command:

 ```xml
 ./rund.sh -cp projectname.apk MC.NetClasses.Main